delfick/alt-pytest-asyncio/README.rst

 Changelog
 ---------

+0.8.1 - TBD
+    * Remove a namespace conflict that restricted what names could be used as parametrize arguments.

 0.8.0 - 1 June 2024
     * Provide simple support for tests being aware of asyncio.Context
     * Remove support for python less than 3.11